 AbCellera Biologics Inc (NASDAQ: ABCL)

-AbCellera is a Vancouver-based biotech company, which develops antibody therapeutics.
+AbCellera is a Vancouver-based biotech company, which develops antibody therapeutics using AI.
 Founded in 2012, the company went public in December 2020 with a record-setting $555.5M IPO.

 They focus on searching and analyzing the immune systems to find potential antibodies, then outsourcing their initial findings to their partners for further drug discovery.
 AbCellera also uses humanized antibody platforms to assess various functional modalities of the potential therapeutic molecules.